BEYOND 20/20 SIGHT

 The Toolbox Analogy

-Many resourceful and smart children who are missing fundamental tools may find ways to get the job done “some of the time” with the wrong tool.
-They might find a rock to use as a hammer or they might observe and copy the neighbour hammering.
-The job often takes longer, the job doesn’t get done well, and they may be scolded for the nail that didn’t go in straight.
-Vision therapy works on helping children get the right tools in their toolbox.
+Many resourceful and smart children who are missing key tools may still get the job done “some of the time.”
+However, they may use the wrong tool.
+They might use a rock as a hammer, or they might copy a neighbour who is hammering.

-Key Aspects of the IPP Process for Diagnosed Students:
+Key Aspects of the IPP Process

 • Accommodations vs. Modifications:

-Signs Your Child May Need a Functional Vision Assessment:
+Signs Your Child May Need a Functional Vision Assessment

-• Physical Signs: A “white reflex” in photographs (similar to red-eye, but white) requires immediate medical attention.
+• Physical Signs: A white reflex in photographs, similar to red-eye but white, requires immediate medical attention.

 Scroll to Top